Styling the Image Block

 If you've selected at least one custom color, you'll be able to select a color from Your Custom Colors as well.
 Hover over any color to see where else in your design that color has been used.

 If, after a few color selections, you decide that you don't like any of them, you can start over again by clicking on Reset to Template Default.
-This will give the border the original color specified in the style's CSS file.
+This will give the border the original color specified in the template's CSS file.

 Once you're satisfied with the border color, click Set Border Color to save that selection.
 Or click Cancel to leave the tool without making any changes to the border color.